 Like Judge Love, Iowa Governor Horace Boies, shown right, was accused of being “soft” on Jordan.
 In an open letter to Boies, a female constituent demanded that “…liquor dealers shall obey the law.
 If ‘new and extraordinary’ measures be needed, then adopt them and stand by them in the name of law and order.
 The man and officer who would do less is an anarchist and a traitor.”

-Regard less of these imprecations, Jordan continue to run his saloon for years while his case toiled through the federal judicial system all the way the way to the United States Supreme Court.
+Ignoring these imprecations, Jordan continue to run his saloon for years while his case toiled through the federal judicial system all the way the way to the United States Supreme Court.

 As result, Jordan was able to conduct what was said to be the only operating saloon in Iowa.
 After his federal suit was decided against him, however, he decided on a different course.
 According to the Ottumwa Courier, he called the newspaper to say he would succumb to the inevitable and quit the saloon business, at least in Iowa.
 He then apparently decided on a more drastic pivot: He became a Methodist and a full-fledged evangelist.
 Reported the Wines and Spirits Journal: “His appeals now to his old associates are eloquent and hundreds are flocking to hear him.”
 The publication, however, scoffed at this conversion: “The Methodists are welcome to ‘Stormy’ Jordan.
 The liquor trade wants none of him or his class.”